 - Share photos of your meals and snacks on social media with the challenge hashtag #BWLWMar

 Need Recipes??
-Scroll down for a collection of great resources to help you get your started.
+Scroll down for a collection of free resources to help you get started.

 How is going meatless beneficial for weight loss and health?

-Plant foods are great for weight loss, especially low calorie, high fiber foods, like greens, beans and celery.
-These foods are full of fiber, nutrients, anti-oxidants, healthy carbs and more.
-Fiber rich food can be very filling, thus keeping you satisfied for hours.
-Fruit can be a great substitue for candy and cookies.
-On a low carb plan or worried about sugar intake due to blood sugar issues?
-Focus on low glycemic index fruits and veggies.
+Plant foods are great for weight loss, especially low-calorie, high fiber foods, like greens, beans, and celery.
+These foods are full of fiber, nutrients, antioxidants, healthy carbs, and more.
+Fiber-rich food can be very filling, thus keeping you satisfied for hours.
+Starches like rice and sweet potatoes are great for weight loss when they aren’t cooked with tons of oil, butter, salt, and sodium.
+(1 medium sweet potato is just 103 calories) Fruit can be an excellent substitute for candy and cookies.

-- All vegetables and leafy greens.
+- All vegetables and leafy greens, including starches.
 These can be fresh, frozen, dried, juiced or canned.

-- All whole grains – Examples: whole wheat (unbleached), brown rice, quinoa, oats, oatmeal, whole grain cereal, barley, grits, whole wheat pasta, whole wheat tortillas, rice cakes and popcorn.
+- All whole grains – Examples: whole-wheat (unbleached), brown rice, jasmine rice, quinoa, oats, oatmeal, whole grain cereal, barley, grits, whole wheat pasta, whole wheat tortillas, rice cakes and popcorn.
 (Avoid white, refined flour if you can)